Scientific Forecaster Discussion

 encouraged to report significant weather conditions.

-in the Orange County coastal areas...San Diego County
+for the Orange County coastal areas...Riverside County

 mountains-including the San Jacinto Ranger district of the